rahul-h-bhatia-furlenco/node-exporter-cron/README.md

 ## Expected Output

 1. The program code pulls the metrics and writes them to a file.
+This file can be found in the host machine's volume /var/lib/k8s-pvs/data-pvc/pvc-{pvc_id}
 2. Dockerfile to containerize the code.
 3. Kubernetes YAML or Helm Chart.
 4. README file explaining the design, deployment, and other details.